GNOME Shell reports invalid coordinates to dogtail in Tails/Stretch

 So let's now focus on assessing whether if it's worth shipping a patched mutter in 3.0, or if we can postpone.
 This problem seems to impact two things in our test suite potentially:

 /^I start "([^"]+)" via the GNOME "([^"]+)" applications menu$/: I think I've seen failures in

 screen.wait('GnomeActivitiesOverview.png', 10), that might be caused by our workaround, so perhaps that's worth fixing in 3.0?

 /^all notifications have disappeared$/: I don't seem to recall any practical issue with our current workaround; do you?

 Anyway, it seems to me that building+uploading a patched mutter is harmless and might actually be cheaper than evaluating whether it's really worth it, so I would say: just do it :)

-#12 Updated by anonym over 2 years ago
+#12 Updated by anonym almost 3 years ago

 I think I want to conclude this ticket with be98070a42688129b41e3931d15f315c35db7f4a -- I initially had pushed code here which reverted back to using the GNOME Applications menu, but it turns out it's much more fragile than the workaround based on GNOME Activities Overview we have gotten used to when working on